Hiking and walking through Las Alpujarras

 Chorrillo - Turon

-Beginning at the medical centre, set off th the left (south) along a country road which leaves the village and heads towards Cerro del Portachuelo.
-Three hundred metres alond the road you will come to the Chorillo fountain and the Shrine to Saint Lucia.
+Beginning at the medical centre, set off to the left (south) along a country road which leaves the village and heads towards Cerro del Portachuelo.
+Three hundred metres alond the road you will come to the Chorillo fountain and the spring of Saint Lucia.

-A little further on, branch off down the path on your rightand in this way gain the highest point of the route, which for a few metres follows the highway between Turon and Murtas.
+A little further on, branch off down the path on your right and in this way gain the highest point of the route, which for a few metres follows the road between Turon and Murtas.

-Immediately afterwards, take the track which leads off to the left and skirts round the aforementioned peak, and start going back to Turon, passing en route the Plomera fountain.
+Immediately afterwards, take the track which leads off to the left, and start going back to Turon, passing en route the Plomera fountain.
 During the ascent you will see some spectacular views of Turon and its surrounding countryside.

 Cabrahigo - Turon

-Beginning at the medical centre, set off along a country road which leaves on the right (to the west) and which leads to the Animas Shrine.
+Beginning at the medical centre, set off along a country road which leaves on the right (to the west) and which leads to the Animas spring.

 Continue along this route and cross the highway with care to arrive at "Cortijo de Cabrahigo".